artist. storyteller. scamp*

 I am a multidisciplinary Canadian artist who loves the arts.
 Born and raised in Toronto, I moved to St. John’s, Newfoundland in 2008 for what I call a grand adventure.
-Here on this island at the edge of the world, surrounded by the cold North Atlantic, I have resolved to follow my dreams of being a working artist.
-I live right downtown in an 108-year-old folk Victorian row house I affectionately call the unstitution, where I try to fill the house with laughter, music, friends and pets, and work on creating paintings, films, stories and theatre.
+Here on this island at the edge of the world surrounded by the cold North Atlantic, I have resolved to follow my dreams of being a working artist.
+I live right downtown in an 108-year-old folk Victorian row house I affectionately call the unstitution, where I try to fill the house with laughter, music, food, friends and pets, and work on creating paintings, films, stories and theatre.

 My first short story “How Prozac Saved My Marriage” was written for the Happy Woman Magazine, which parodies women’s magazines.
 It was picked up and published in “The Language of Argument” a writing text book for college students.
 Jonathan Swift, Bill Cosby, Dave Barry, Jane Austen, William Shakespeare and Bob Dole were also published in it.
 Not sure what that means – but boy is that cool.
 (Revised.
 Except for the Bill Cosby part.)